 This is when the famous increase of the “male” sex hormone testosterone occurs, changing boys’ secondary sexual characteristics and preparing their bodies for adult life.
 This includes the growth of the penis, scrotum, and testes, deepening of the voice, and development of facial and body hair.

 Throughout this period, testosterone levels in boys can increase up to ten times what it was in their childhood.
 Their testosterone levels peak around ages 18-19, level off, and then will slowly start to decrease as they continue into and beyond adulthood.

-Estrogen, the “female” sex hormone, is also important for teenage boys.
-All three of the sex hormones (estrogen, progesterone, and testosterone) work together to regulate emotions.
+Oestrogen, the “female” sex hormone, is also important for teenage boys.
+All three of the sex hormones (oestrogen, progesterone, and testosterone) work together to regulate emotions.
 During puberty, these hormones are all re-balancing themselves, which contributes to the fluctuations in mood and emotions throughout teenagehood.

 As men reach adulthood, many hormone levels have stabilised and are now successfully regulating all the necessary bodily functions.

 Men reach their peak levels of testosterone already by age 20, and peak levels of growth hormone by age 25.
 This means men have reached their peak muscle mass, bone density, and other areas of development.

 The production of these hormones starts to decrease a little as the years go by.
 Testosterone decreases at a rate of about 1% per year after the age of 30, while growth hormone decreases at a rate of about 2-5% every five years after its peak in the early 20s.